Key US Fed official announces early retirement

 The other 11 regional Fed presidents rotate onto the FOMC, although they all participate in the discussions along with Fed governors.

-Dudley has been supportive of the Fed's go-slow strategy on raising interest rates in the wake of the global financial crisis, to be sure the economy is on solid footing and in the absence of inflation.
+Dudley has been supportive of the Fed's go-slow strategy on raising interest rates in the wake of the global financial crisis, to be sure the economy is on solid footing and in the absence of inflation, as well as playing a key role in designing banking safeguards and regulations.

 Yellen praised Dudley for his "enormous contributions" to the FOMC.